5 Of The Best Folding Saws for Your Money

 Size and Weight

-If you are car camping, then these issues shouldn’t matter too much.
+If you are car camping, these issues shouldn’t matter too much.
 But if you want to carry the folding saw into the bush, you’ll need something more portable.

 It used to be that only big, heavy saws could cut through large branches.
-However, there are now quality compact saws that can cut through large branches too.
+However, there are now quality compact saws that can cut through large branches, too.

 Blade Material